On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

-Note also that the explicit mass dependence can also be absorbed in $d=4$ by inserting massive spinor-helicity variables.\footnote{See \cite{Arkani-Hamed:2017jhn} for the details on this formalism and \cite{Guevara:2018wpp,Bautista:2019tdr} for a construction of these amplitudes via soft factors.} For instance, using these variables eq. (\ref{eq:hlqcd}) with $g=2$ reads
+Note also that the explicit mass dependence can as well be hidden by means of $d=4$ massive spinor-helicity variables.\footnote{See \cite{Arkani-Hamed:2017jhn} for the details on this formalism and \cite{Guevara:2018wpp,Bautista:2019tdr} for a construction of these amplitudes via soft factors.} For instance, using these variables eq. (\ref{eq:hlqcd}) with $g=2$ reads

-In this form the double copy is performed as in Appendix \ref{4 d double copy}.
-The result has been used to construct observables associated to the Kerr Black-Hole in \cite{Guevara:2018wpp,Chung:2018kqs}.
+In this form the double copy can be performed as in Appendix \ref{4 d double copy}.
+For instance, from two copies of the previous spin-1 amplitude we obtain the following spin-2 amplitude:

+This result has been used to construct observables associated to the Kerr Black-Hole in \cite{Guevara:2018wpp,Chung:2018kqs}.
 Here we can conclude that such amplitude is nothing but the 4-graviton amplitude in higher dimensions.
+Again, since there are no massless higher spin particles in flat space, this framework provides a natural explanation for the fact that $A_{4}^{{\rm gr},s>2}$ and $A_{4}^{{\rm QCD},s>1}$ must contain $\frac{1}{m}$ divergences.